-The first line treatment of allergic rhinitis is a class of medications called intranasal corticosteroids, which work by reducing inflammation.
+The first-line treatment of allergic rhinitis is a class of intranasal corticosteroids, which work by reducing inflammation.
 The most common intranasal corticosteroids include:

 An alternative to intranasal corticosteroids is intranasal antihistamines.
 The most common intranasal antihistamine is Astelin (Azelastine).
 Histamine released in the nasal passages promotes inflammation.
-Therefore, intranasal antihistamines reduce the ability of histamine to start the inflammatory process, thereby decreasing nasal inflammation and symptoms of allergic rhinitis.
+Therefore, intranasal antihistamines reduce histamine's ability to start the inflammatory process, thereby decreasing nasal inflammation and symptoms of allergic rhinitis.